AI4Finance-Foundation/FinRL-Tutorials/README.md

 python -m baselines.run --alg=ddpg --env=RLStock-v0 --network=mlp --num_timesteps=2e4 --play
 ```

-The result images are under the baseline folder.
+The result images are under folder /DQN-DDPG_Stock_Trading/baselines.

 (You can tune the hyperparameter num_timesteps to better train the model, note that if this number is too high, then you will face an overfitting problem, if it's too low, then you will face an underfitting problem.)

 Compare to our result:

 <img src=result_trading.png width="500">

 ### Some Other Commands May Need: